scrudgey/adv2/oldnotes/new.md

 because these actions are specified as functions that take imperative in their signature, the specifics can be generated / inferred in a way that is guaranteed to be consistent.

+generality can be attained by subclassing imperatives: e.g. the imperative that player learns of kidnapping is a kind of information transfer. thus any exposed action that can satisfy an information transfer can satisfy the imperative.

+i suspect that we want to avoid generalization: generalization tends to break things which need to be specific. e.g.:

+television can provide general information transfer. note can achieve general information transfer. but the way they achieve ransom notice is different:

+* tv: news story about kidnapping
+* note: ransom note from kidnapper

 ## generalizing functional approach

 we have imperative: player learns information from bad guys.